BloodTrain

 • Improving the availability, safety, and quality of blood and blood products

-• Supporting the establishment of a regulatory structure and its adaptation to crisis situations in partner countries
+• Supporting the establishment of a regulatory structure and its adaptation to crisis situations in project countries

 • Supporting the establishment of a regulation of in vitro diagnostics for safe and reliable blood testing